Sabellians taught a single divine mind in God.

 The Holy Spirit is also a part of the Father.

-Fourthly, the Holy Spirit is also part of the Father.
-Just as the Son is part of the Father, the Holy Spirit is part of the Son and, therefore, not a distinct Person.
+Just as the Son is part of the Father, the Holy Spirit is part of the Son and, therefore, not a distinct Person

 “Just as his (Athanasius’) account of the Son can rely heavily on the picture of the Father as one person with his intrinsic word, so too he emphasizes the closeness of Spirit to Son by presenting the Spirit as the Son’s ‘energy’.”
 (Ayres, p.
 214)

 Following Origen, the Eusebians taught that Father, Son, and Holy Spirit are three distinct hypostases (Persons).
-In contrast, consistent with the idea that the Son is part of the Father, Athanasius believed that Father and Son are a single hypostasis (a single Person).
+In contrast, consistent with the idea that the Son is part of the Father, Athanasius believed that Father and Son are a single hypostasis (a single Person)For example:

 The “clear inference from his (Athanasius’) usage” is that “there is only one hypostasis in God.”
 (Ayres, p.
 48)